 Woodberry Forest in Madison County, Virginia — The American South (Mid-Atlantic)

 Location.
-38° 17.963′ N, 78° 8.137′ W. Marker is in Woodberry Forest, Virginia, in Madison County.
-Marker is at the intersection of James Madison Highway (U.S. 15) and Woodberry Forest Road (County Route 622), on the right when traveling south on James Madison Highway.
-Click for map.
+38° 17.017′ N, 78° 8.368′ W. Marker is in Woodberry Forest, Virginia, in Madison County.
+Marker is at the intersection of James Madison Highway (U.S. 15) and Madison Mills Lane, on the right when traveling north on James Madison Highway.
+Touch for map.
 Marker is in this post office area: Woodberry Forest VA 22989, United States of America.
+Touch for directions.

 Credits.
-This page originally submitted on , by Craig Swain of Leesburg, Virginia.
-This page has been viewed 1,194 times since then and 30 times this year.
-Photos: 1, 2. submitted on , by Craig Swain of Leesburg, Virginia.
-This page was last revised on June 16, 2016.
+This page was last revised on May 8, 2017.
+It was originally submitted on January 13, 2008, by Craig Swain of Leesburg, Virginia.
+This page has been viewed 1,602 times since then and 54 times this year.
+Photos: 1, 2. submitted on January 13, 2008, by Craig Swain of Leesburg, Virginia.
+3. submitted on May 8, 2017, by Pete Payette of Orange, Virginia.